-However, if your application for citizenship is complex, it may take longer than the six-month timeframe and therefore an individual with a more straightforward claim to British citizenship may receive a decision quicker than you.
-It depends on your personal circumstances and the intricacies of your case.
+However, if your application for citizenship is complex, it may take longer, depending on your personal circumstances and the intricacies of your case.

-While it is possible for refugees to become British nationals, there is a specific route that must be taken to do so.
+While it is possible for refugees to become a British citizen, there is a specific route that must be taken to do so.

 There are three specific stages of this route for refugees, which is explained in the Borders, Citizenship and Immigration Act of 2009.

 - Temporary Residence Status: You can acquire this once you are granted asylum status in the UK; it must be held for five years before applying for citizenship